Skip to Main Content

 Metrics are an attempt to measure the value of journals, articles, and authors.
 Although not a direct measure of quality, metrics can indicate the importance of a journal in its field.
 Traditional metrics, like Impact Factor for journals and the h-index for authors, focus on citation data.
 Altmetrics measure other types of impact, including mentions in social media, news sources, and in policy documents.

-4. Look at the Journal Impact Factor.
+4. Scroll down to find the Journal Impact Factor.

 Directories